matplotlib/matplotlib/doc/api/next_api_changes/deprecations/XXXXX-AL.rst

 ``RendererAgg.tostring_rgb`` and ``FigureCanvasAgg.tostring_rgb``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These have no direct replacement.
-Consider using ``tostring_argb`` instead,
+... are deprecated with no direct replacement.
+Consider using ``buffer_rgba``
-which should cover most use cases.
+instead, which should cover most use cases.